Bringing a puppy into your home is an exciting time filled with snuggles, belly rubs, and playful moments.

-No matter the breed or genetic predispositions, any dog that hasn’t been exposed to different experiences can be fearful of the world around them.
-In such cases, even relatively docile breeds like Pugs and French Bulldogs more likely to develop unwanted or even aggressive behaviors.
+No matter the breed or genetic predisposition, any dog that hasn’t been exposed to different experiences can be fearful of the world around them.
+In such cases, even relatively docile breeds like Pugs and French Bulldogs are more likely to develop unwanted or even aggressive behaviors.

 This is especially crucial for larger and stronger dogs like Staffordshire Terriers and Pit Bulls, who can cause more damage when behavioral issues arise.

 When you get a puppy, prioritizing socialization is arguably the most responsible thing you can do.
 Your dog’s future personality and how they interact with their environment will be shaped by this critical stage of their upbringing.